newjersey/innovation.nj.gov/content/_projects/direct-file.md

 ### Impact \+ Metrics

-* As of April 2025, about 8,500 New Jersey residents filed both a federal and a state tax return in a single online process using Direct File (roughly totaling about $1.3 million in cost savings for filers).
+* As of August 2025, more than 8,600 New Jersey residents filed both a federal and a state tax return in a single online process using Direct File (roughly totaling about $1.4 million in cost savings for filers).
-* $3.2 million in refunds were disbursed through New Jersey Direct File.
+* $3.8 million in refunds were disbursed through New Jersey Direct File.
 * Due to the benefit of prepopulated household and income data coming from the federal return, users spent only about 10 minutes completing the New Jersey-specific questions in order to file their state return.
 * Eligible users automatically claimed tax breaks like the Earned Income Tax Credit, Child Tax Credit, and Child and Dependent Care Credit.
-* As of April 2025, 97% of users surveyed have said they were “satisfied” or “very satisfied” with their filing experience and 92% prefer Direct File to their previous filing method.
+* As of August 2025, 97% of users surveyed have said they were “satisfied” or “very satisfied” with their filing experience and 92% prefer Direct File to their previous filing method.
 94% thought that the data transfer from federal to state was “seamless and quick.”
 * Nine out of 10 users would recommend Direct File to friends and family.

 ### Status